-Over the course of history, there have been only a few major successful trends in empire building.
+Over the course of history, there have been only a few major successful trends in empirebuilding.
 The first era was characterized by military conquests.
 These occurred during the Greco-Roman period and witnessed the expansion of the Roman Empire throughout most of what is modern Europe, including North Africa.
 This early era is labeled military colonialism.

-The militant Christianity of the Crusades represented the second era during the Middle Ages.
-The Crusades, with the Catholic Pope as patron, sought to control territory from Europe, across Northern Africa, to the Middle East.
-Beginning around 1095, a series of Crusades over 200 years resulted in eastern expansion and the establishment of new European colonies promoting Christianity in the Middle East and across Africa.
+The militant Christianity of the Crusades during the Middle Ages represented the second era.
+The Crusades, with the Catholic pope as patron, sought to control territory from Europe, across northern Africa, to the Middle East.
+Beginning around 1095, a series of crusades over 200 years resulted in eastern expansion and the establishment of new European colonies promoting Christianity in the Middle East and across Africa.
 The territories were seized from Muslims, as Western civilization became the dominant international force or hegemony.
-Relics and treasures from various nations and the Greek Orthodox Church were plundered and returned to the Vatican as gifts.
+Relics and treasures from various nations, as well as the Greek Orthodox Church, were plundered and returned to the Vatican as gifts.
 For example, in 1204 the Crusaders sacked and desecrated Constantinople's holiest cathedrals and shrines.
 To this day much of the history and treasures of the eastern Greek Orthodox Church are locked in the Vatican's basement.
-In 2004 Pope John Paul II made a token gesture and returned the bones of two early Greek theologians but many Greeks are still waiting for the plundered gold, silver, and art works from this era.
+In 2004 Pope John Paul II made a token gesture and returned the bones of two early Greek theologians, but many Greeks are still waiting for the plundered gold, silver, and artworks from this era.
 This era is labeled Christian colonialism.

-Beginning with the invention of significant mechanical advances in the seventeenth century, the third era - mercantile colonialism - continued untamed until the mid-twentieth century.
-Spawned by a desire for cheap labor, the importation of raw materials, along with ready export markets, created by colonies, for finished products, the industrial revolution created mercantile colonialism.
+Beginning with the invention of significant mechanical advances in the seventeenth century, the third era - of mercantile colonialism - continued until the mid-twentieth century.
+Spawned by a desire for cheap labor, the importation of raw materials, and ready export markets - created by the colonies - for finished products, the industrial revolution created mercantile colonialism.
 Asia, Africa, the Caribbean, and the Americas became objects of conquest by European powers.
-France, Great Britain, Spain, Portugal, The Netherlands, Belgium, Italy, and the Nordic nations systematically set about extending their commercial and political influence.
-These expanding empires of Europe sought markets, raw materials, and other goods unavailable at home.
-In return, they sent colonial administrators, immigrants, a foreign language, usually English, educational system, religion, philosophy, high culture, laws, and a lifestyle that frequently were inappropriate for the invaded country.
+France, Great Britain, Spain, Portugal, the Netherlands, Belgium, Italy, and the Nordic nations systematically set about extending their commercial and political influence.
+These expanding empires of Europe sought markets, raw materials, a foreign language (usually English), and their educational system, religion, philosophy, high culture, laws, and lifestyle which were frequently inappropriate for the invaded country.
 None of this concerned the conquerors, such as the vast British Commonwealth, who thought they were doing the conquered a favor.
 In the 1700s and 1800s international status was a function of the number and location of one's foreign colonies.

 During the latter part of this era, industrialized nations sought to extend their influence through transnational corporations that supplemented and extended more traditional means of control.
 But the common denominator remained a desire for economic advantage - plentiful raw materials, cheap labor, and expanding markets.
-Mercantile colonialism also included other commercial imperatives such as advertising, government regulation, and laws, including contract and intellectual property rights, which better suited the larger and more powerful industrialized nations than their weaker foreign colonies of regions.
-These collective actions began the global economy which the US would master and dominate following World War II.
+Mercantile colonialism also included other commercial imperatives such as advertising, government regulation, and laws, including contract and intellectual property rights, which better suited the larger and more powerful industrialized nations than the weaker foreign colonies or regions.
+These collective actions began the global economy which the United States would master and dominate following World War II.